 Giving by Credit Card Can Overextend Your Finances

-I’ve counseled a person in the past who was in financial trouble because, she did most of her giving with a credit card.
-She got way behind financially because she gave much more than she had to give.
+I’ve counseled a person in the past who was in financial trouble mostly because she did the majority of her giving with a credit card.
+She got way behind financially because she gave much more than she had the ability to give.
 It was too easy for her to feel generous when she was using money she didn’t actually possess.
 Of course, not everybody will be irresponsible in that way, but I still think it’s wise to give out of what you have instead of what you don’t.

 Just as research shows you tend to spend more on the average purchase simply because you’re using a credit card, you may be tempted to give more as well, causing you to go into debt.
 I can hear some of you protesting now, “But Doc, giving more is a good thing right?”
 Yes, giving more absolutely is a good thing for the church and for the giver.
 But when you end up giving out of what you don’t possess and put yourself in a bondage situation to do it, that is lacking in wisdom.
 Where wisdom is lacking, so are blessings.

 King David knew this concept well (read about it in I Chronicles 21:18-25)

 I think the best ways to give are:

-- Debit Card (by filling out a slip and putting it in the offering during service)
+- Debit Card (by filling out a slip and putting it in the offering during the worship service)

 Giving by Credit Card Can Inhibit Worship